 Our residency program provides opportunities to train in a variety of training sites throughout eastern North Carolina.
 The patient population is socially, economically and racially diverse and is drawn from Pitt County and the surrounding 33 counties.
 Residents have opportunities to develop specialized skills for the practice of rural psychiatry and are exposed to telemedicine as one way of expanding a service delivery system.
 Those residents interested in a career in child psychiatry may complete a five year program (3 years in general psychiatry followed by 2 years in a child fellowship), qualifying the successful trainee for board eligibility in both general and child psychiatry.
 A combined Psychiatry/Internal Medicine program is available for physicians seeking such specialized training and dual board certification.

 Competitive salary and benefits are provided for our residents.
 Because we are a small program, we know our residents as individuals with unique training needs and interests.
-We maintain flexibility to tailor the program to meet those needs while insuring that our graduates gain competence to begin their challenging and rewarding careers in psychiatric medicine.
+We maintain flexibility to tailor the program to meet those needs while insuring that our graduates gain competence to begin their challenging and rewarding careers in psychiatry and behavioral medicine.

 The living environment in eastern North Carolina is superb.
 We have beautiful ocean beaches nearby and a moderate climate year round.
 Greenville and its surrounding communities offer a serene rural setting where every day life is easy and inexpensive.
 Yet, we have easy access to modern urban centers.
 Raleigh, Durham, Chapel Hill and the Research Triangle Park are less than 2 hours drive.
 East Carolina University offers a full array of cultural and athletic events.
 Residents have access to a modern recreation facility that is second to none.
 Outdoor enthusiasts rave about the opportunities for year round sports here in North Carolina.